OHAI Tonga is actively engaged in vital climate change and food security projects.

-OHAI Tonga is promoting sustainability for food production and agriculture in Tonga that is resilient to climate change.
+Promoting sustainability for food production and agriculture that is resilient to climate change.

-OHAI received funding from the New Zealand High Commission to establish a community bee keeping project.
-We partnered with Volunteer Service Abroad (www.vsa.org.nz) to engage a volunteer beekeeper who assists OHAI in helping the community establish beehives for pollination of food crops and the production of honey (as a boutique industry).
+OHAI is actively engaged in facilitating bee polination in Tonga, which is vital for agriculture and food security.
+Funded by the New Zealand High Commission, we partnered with Volunteer Service Abroad (www.vsa.org.nz) to engage a volunteer beekeeper who assists OHAI in helping the community establish beehives for pollination of food crops and the production of honey (as a boutique industry).
 Our project encourages women and youth to learn about bee keeping and agriculture.

 The project addresses a serious issue in Tonga: The limited numbers of bees to pollinate crops creates a food security risk for root crops that serve as staples.
 Establishing a bee industry (bee-keeping and honey production) is an effective way to combat the impact of climate change as it relates to food security.